IvanDerlich/movies-app/README.md

 # Movie Browser App

-This is a [Next.js](https://nextjs.org) project that lets you search and browse movies using the OMDB API.
-It demonstrates modern React patterns, server-side API integration, caching, and clean UI/UX.
+This is a modern movie browsing app built with Next.js and Material UI.
+It allows you to search for movies and series using the OMDB API, view details, and enjoy a fast, responsive, and beautiful UI.

 ## Getting Started